mackness/mackness.github.io/resume/resume.md

  * Worked with clients to design and develop original websites that were highly optimized for SEO.
  * Designed banner ads and leaderboard along with other results driven marketing material.
  * Designed visually engaging landing pages that encouraged conversions.
  * Developed custom Wordpress themes from scratch in a local WAMP environment.
  * Learned how to write extremely high quality code that is well commented and easy to understand.
  * Constantly worked with JQuery / Javascript.
  * Used development tools to debug websites and work though cross browser compatibility issues.

-#### Freelance Work

-##### Web Designer / Developer (December 2011 ~ July 2012)

-* Work directly with clients to design and develop personal online solutions.
-* Make sure that every aspect of the website is of the highest possible quality.
-* Extensivly tested websites against various platforms.
-* Maintained great working relationships.
-* Addressed a variety of accessibility concerns.
-* Took the opportunity to work on projects that emphasized JavaScript.
-* Made lots of cool friends.